Statoil exits Shah Deniz gas project with stake sale to Petronas

 Monday's deal also includes Statoil's stakes in a South Caucasus pipeline company and two other firms.

-"The divestment optimises our portfolio and strengthens our financial flexibility to prioritise industrial development and high-value growth," Lars Christian Bacher, Statoil's head of development and production activities outside Norway, said in a statement.
+"The divestment optimizes our portfolio and strengthens our financial flexibility to prioritize industrial development and high-value growth," Lars Christian Bacher, Statoil's head of development and production activities outside Norway, said in a statement.

 Teodor Sveen Nilsen, an analyst at Swedbank who holds a "buy" recommendation on the stock, said the sale was a positive move.